 Three stabilization modes are provided.
 Mode 1 (general-purpose), Mode 2 (for panning with a subject, one axis of stabilization is provided), and Mode 3.
 Mode 3 is useful for tracking erratic action.
 In this mode, image stabilization is active and ready for use the moment the shutter releases, but actual stabilization is not in effect until that precise time.
 As a result, the view seen through the viewfinder is not stabilized, allowing an erratically moving subject to be tracked without fighting against image stabilization trying to stabilize the view.
 Mode 3 is designed to detect panning motion, and when detected, the lens will only apply stabilization at right angles to the direction of the detected movement (like Mode 2).

 The latest word from Canon is that mode 1 can optimally be used for nearly all situations, including while using a tripod or monopod and while photographing action.
-I am increasingly finding mode 3 IS optimal for tripod-mounted photography, yielding a stable view for composition yet compensating for vibrations, especially those caused by wind, during the exposure.
+I find mode 3 IS optimal for tripod-mounted photography, yielding a stable view for composition yet compensating for vibrations, especially those caused by wind, during the exposure.

-Expect a noticeable click to be audible when IS starts and again when it stops but only very quiet whirring and clicking while IS is active.
-Also expect this IS implementation to be exceptionally well behaved – the image in the viewfinder should not jump around when the system activates, and the image should not drift while IS is active.
+Expect a click to be quite audible when IS starts and again when it stops but only very quiet whirring and clicking while IS is active.
+This IS implementation is exceptionally well-behaved – the image in the viewfinder does not bounce when the system activates, and the image does not drift while IS is active.
 IS aids greatly in establishing ideal handheld subject framing.

 Canon's super-telephoto lenses have a secondary IS mode that automatically senses a tripod in use, then attempting to eliminate shutter shock, wind vibration, and other sources of remaining movement.